What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 It’s about Rebecca Bunch, who is the crazy ex-girlfriend that moves from New York City to the other side of the country to follow her ex-boyfriend from high school camp.

 The cast of Crazy Ex-Girlfriend is pretty queer!
-One of the main characters, who’s Rebecca’s boss, is bisexual and sings the most HILARIOUS song about being a bisexual man, check it out here!
+One of the main characters, who’s Rebecca’s boss, is bi and sings the most HILARIOUS song about being a bi man, check it out here!
 Or just go and watch the whole series.

 Gay Netflix Shows